bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/installation.md

 ```sh
 kubectl version
 ```
-The bionic installer is a bash script that simplifies a lot of the setup.
+The bionic installer simplifies a lot of the setup.
 To install it run the following.

 ## Step 1: Install the CLI